cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

    <https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi#ms-mpi-downloads>

    Go to the download link and download and install it.
 Select the two packages and click Next.
-When downloaded clock on them to complete the setup
+When downloaded click on them to complete the setup

-   - [ ] TODO: Cooper, this seems incomplete is this correct.
-I changed it as previous install instructions were also incomplete.

    > ```
    > msmpisetup.exe